 O Monot Boutique Hotel Beirut is a great choice that I would highly recommend!
 Offering an outdoor pool, restaurant, 24/7 service and rooms with city view.
 Each room includes a TV, air conditioning, private bathroom, coffee machine and a balcony.
 The hotel is ideally located; 200 m from Monot Street (nightlife), 500 m from Place de l’Etoile – Nejmeh Square and 600 m from Gemayzeh Street (Rue Gouraud).

 Besides checking the weather forecast and tourist attractions, please also pay attention to your Ministry of Foreign Affairs’ current travel advice with regards to safety for traveling to/in Lebanon.
 Not only for safety itself, but also for insurance purposes.
 The northern border with Syria might not be the best place to celebrate your holiday right now.
 Plus some parts of the outskirts of southern Beirut are currently marked red too (meaning do not travel there).

 Personally I would not rent a car in Middle Eastern countries like Lebanon due to different traffic rules and situation.
 Take a taxi or tour instead.
 Also, you must understand that you cannot combine a trip to Beirut with an Israeli destination such as Tel Aviv or Jerusalem, unless you have a 2nd passport and make a stopover in another country in between, for example Amman (Jordan) or Dubai.
 Israel and Lebanon are not friends unfortunately.

 How to get to Beirut

 It is a great sight when you land on the airstrip of Beirut Hariri International airport (BEY) located right in between the mountains.
 The national airline of Lebanon, Middle East Airlines is OK to use.
 Big airlines such as Turkish Airlines and Emirates, Alitalia, Air France, Vueling, Lufthansa and British Airways all fly on Beirut.
-KLM’s budget airline Transavia started flying on Beirut from Amsterdam since the end of 2018.
+KLM’s budget airline Transavia started flying on Beirut from Amsterdam a number of years ago too.

 Have you ever been to the Middle East?
 Would you like to visit Lebanon?
 Please feel free to share a comment or post a question below.